 CV and cover letter

-Engineering, energy and infrastructure sector jobs are highly competitive so giving yourself the best chance with a great application puts you in good standing to get the job.
+Engineering, energy and infrastructure sector jobs are highly competitive, so a great application will give you the best chance and put you in good standing to get the job.
 Your application begins with a CV.
 This CV should include all the relevant work that you’ve done and your education history.
-If relevant, you can mention the course titles that you completed from your qualifications to give the hiring manager a greater understanding of your expertise.
+If relevant, you can mention the course titles that you completed for your qualifications to give the hiring manager a greater understanding of your expertise.
 If you completed relevant assignments, you can mention them here too.

 When mentioning previous work in your CV, you should include your achievements from the job.
-Your CV should be tailored to the job you’re applying for so you should make your achievements relevant to that job.
-If you need a bit of help getting started with your CV, learn how to write a CV with this great guide.
+Your CV should be tailored to the job you’re applying for, so you should make your achievements relevant to that job.

-Your cover letter should be tailored to the job too and here is why you should tailor every cover letter you write.
+Your cover letter should be tailored to the job too.
 This is your chance to sell your skills and expertise to the recruiter.
 You should use the information from the job description.
-If they want someone with researching skills, show them you have that!
-You can learn how to write a cover letter to impress prospective employers with this useful guide.
+If they want someone with research skills, show them you have that!

 Interviews

-If your CV and cover letter interest your employer, they invite you to have an interview.
+If your CV and cover letter interest your employer, they'll invite you to have an interview.
 In order to have a great interview, you should really understand the job.
-But don’t worry, if there are parts of the job description that you don’t understand, then just ask them!
-In fact, preparing questions to ask in the interview makes you look well prepared and interested in the job.
-You might want to prepare yourself for the types of questions that hiring managers ask in interviews.
-If you’re looking for interview tips, you can use this Bright Network interview advice to prepare.
-You can also take this Bright Network Academy module on how to ace an interview.
+But don’t worry – if there are parts of the job description that you don’t understand, just ask!

-If you’re applying for jobs in architecture, your application often includes showing off your portfolio.
-A portfolio is a collection of your work and your ideas show a prospective employer your style and potential.
-Whilst you typically submit your portfolio with your initial application, you also talk through your portfolio in the interview, discussing your reasoning behind your designs and what you want to achieve in future work.
+If you’re applying for jobs in architecture, your application will often include showing off your portfolio.
+A portfolio is a collection of your work and your ideas to show a prospective employer your style and potential.
+While you typically submit your portfolio with your initial application, you'll also talk through your portfolio in the interview, discussing your reasoning behind your designs and what you want to achieve in future work.

 Want to work in energy and infrastructure?
 Read this guide to energy and infrastructure graduate schemes.